sbroboticsteam/2019-2020-IARRC/comms-api/README.md

 int publish(char *topic, void *msg, size_t size, int flags, void *node);
 ```
 builds a zmq message and sends it on the specified topic
+<br>drops the message if there are no connections on the specified topic
 + topic: name of the topic to send a message on
 + msg: message to send
 + size: size of the message in bytes